Penny Jones named Vicksburg's first female Chief of Police - The Vicksburg Post

 Penny Jones, a 22-year veteran and a deputy chief in the Vicksburg Police Department, is Mayor George Flaggs Jr.’s selection to succeed Milton Moore as police chief.

 If confirmed by the Board of Mayor and Aldermen, Jones will be the first woman in the department’s history to serve as chief.
-The board is expected to vote on Jones’ nomination as chief at the first meeting of its new term on July 6 t 10 a.m.
+The board is expected to vote on Jones’ nomination as chief at the first meeting of its new term on July 6 at 10 a.m.

 “Deputy Chief Jones is a dedicated and accomplished law enforcement officer with over two decades of extensive experience in public safety,” Flaggs said.
 “She holds master’s and bachelor’s degrees in criminal justice and is nearing the completion of a master’s degree in workforce education.